-- (a) An inter-network test is usually a major undertaking, requiring significant resources from all impacted parties, so it is important that the testing is completed in a safe and timely manner, working within agreed timeframes.
-To coordinate and oversee these requirements, an SISC should be established for each Project once it is determined that it requires inter-network tests. - (b) The workstream structure and number of representatives included in A Project's SISC should be suitable for the size and complexity of the Project.
-It is envisaged that a SISC will include at least one representatives of the Proponent, the Relevant TNSP and AEMO.
+(a) An inter-network test is usually a major undertaking, requiring significant resources from all impacted parties, so it is important that the testing is completed in a safe and timely manner,

+(b) The workstream structure and number of representatives included in Project's SISC should be suitable for the size and complexity of the Project.
+It is envisaged that a SISC will include at least one representative of the Proponent, the Relevant TNSP and AEMO.
 The SISC may also include representation from any Affected TNSP(s) or Jurisdictional Planning Representatives (if appropriate).
 Once established the SISC will meet regularly to ensure the requirements of the 5.7.7 process are met.